-In FY 18, the Housing Agency will see some return of program income which will be allocated toward funding future development initiatives.
+Objective 1: Secure financing resources to develop new affordable housing units.In FY 18, the Housing Agency realized some return of HOME program income which will be allocated toward funding the Waimea Huakai Development, a 34 unit multifamily rental project. .
 It is also a long term strategy to establish a County tax fund that allocates a small percentage of property taxes for developing new affordable housing.
 In Maui County, approximately \$5 million per year of tax revenue is collected and is leveraged to develop new housing.
 The Housing Agency aspires to implement something similar soon.

-2. Objective 2: Preserve adequate staffing to sufficiently operate the Housing Agency.
+1. Objective 2: Preserve adequate staffing to sufficiently operate the Housing Agency.

 With the depletion of the Housing and Community Development Revolving Fund (HCDRF), anticipated Federal budget reductions, and the impending increases due to collective bargaining, the Housing Agency staff continue to be at threat.
 To combat this, we focus on programs and activities that can generate non-county funds to support our administrative functions.
-In FY 17, we've utilize less than 1 % of the County's general fund and we will do the same for FY 18.
+In FY 18, we've utilize less than 1 % of the County's general fund and we will do the same for FY 19.

-3. Objective 3: Support the professional growth of Housing Agency staff.
+2. Objective 3: Support the professional growth of Housing Agency staff.